 Lori is married to Mike and is the proud Mom of Brandon and Whitney.

 Lindsey Hill was born and raised in Missouri City, Texas and started her dance training locally at the age of 3 at Kinard Dance School.
 In her early years, her focus of dance styles were ballet, jazz, tap, hip hop, and musical theater.
 In middle school, she became actively involved in the dance team, serving as Co-Captain of the Quail Valley Middle School Dance Team.
 Lindsey soon realized her passion for competitive dance and shifted her training style to a more elite level.
-As a young girl, she became a very successful competitive dancer winning local, regional, and national competitions with innumerable awards such as: first place platinum, first place overall, technique, showmanship, Senior Ballet Dancer of the Year, Dancer of the Year, and winning the dance Hall of Fame twice.
+As a young girl, she became a very successful competitive dancer winning local, regional, and national competitions with innumerable awards such as: first place overall, technique, showmanship, Senior Ballet Dancer of the Year, Dancer of the Year, and winning the dance Hall of Fame twice.
 She was also the recipient of several dance scholarships from Pulse Dance Convention, NYCDA, WCDE, Nuvo, Break the Floor, and Showstopper.
 During her high school years she was a member of the Varsity Dance Team at Hightower High School and Elkins High School.
 Lindsey received training from top industry dancers such as Lauren Anderson, Travis Wall, Mia Michaels and Tabitha and Napoleon D’Umo.
 Lindsey’s dance training has not only allowed her to win several awards and scholarships, but it also helped her win the title of Miss Teen Houston.
 Lindsey earned her BBA in Human Resource Management on scholarship at Sam Houston State University and while attending college continued her dance training as a member of the 12-time National Award Winning Orange Pride Dance Team.
 While focusing on her dance discipline, Lindsey taught dance at multiple studios in Houston, San Antonio, Huntsville and Pittsburgh, PA.
 Lindsey is proud to have received awards for best choreography for her work with high schools in the Houston area, along with her solos, duets, and group routines winning a variety of regional and national awards, Summit Dance finalist routine, and Dance Worlds Finalist routine.

 Lindsey hopes that her love and passion for dance will inspire others to pursue their dreams as well.